Most of the shipping setup in WooCommerce revolves around geographical locations. Such can be countries, states, regions, and ZIP codes.

 6. Optionally, fill out the Description field with a note to yourself.
-You will need it if you have several similar shipping classes or if you want to indicate which shipping carrier (or shipping carriers) will be responsible for the delivery.
+You will need it if you have similar WooCommerce shipping classes or if you want to indicate which shipping carrier (or shipping carriers) will be responsible for the delivery.

 7. You can use the Add Shipping Class button to add multiple classes.
 Just make sure to click Save Shipping Classes once you are done editing.